Ray González: Alberto del Rio; Ray González Jr. (2014–2015)

+Personal life

 Outside of professional wrestling, he is the father of four children, three daughters and a son.
 González divides his time between tending to them and maintaining a family store, now known as Rayting Minimarket, in the municipality of Dorado.
 Originally inherited from his father, "Yuyin" González, he decided not to change the business model to something more lucrative and instead choose to honor the "legacy and sacrifice" of his family, noting that he still feels identified with the people there, who still recognize him by the given name of Ramón instead of his alter ego.
 It was due to these responsibilities and his local success that González declined several offers to wrestle abroad, further fueled by a concern that the stability of WWC as a promotion could be threatened if he migrated since Rivera had left to WWE several years before and had been joined by Miguel Pérez Jr. and Jesús Castillo Jr. (all three would form Los Boricuas).
 He is also a follower of mainstream sports and a fan of teams like Vaqueros de Bayamón and the New York Yankees.